Aetopia/Stonecutter/README.md

 - Center the cursor using [`CoreWindow.PointerPosition`](https://learn.microsoft.com/en-us/uwp/api/windows.ui.core.corewindow.pointerposition) whenever the value is `null`.

-Stonecutter implements this fix as follows:
+Stonecutter implements a fix for this as follows:

 - Query for the following interfaces & methods: